1st Aberdeenshire Artillery Volunteers: Territorial Force

-In 1911 the Banffshire battery was disbanded and replaced by a 3rd City of Aberdeen Battery.
+In 1911, the Banffshire battery was disbanded and replaced by a 3rd City of Aberdeen Battery.

 The I Highland Brigade was the senior field artillery unit in the TF's Highland Division.
 The batteries were each issued with four 15-pounder guns.

-World War I
+First World War

 Mobilisation

-A warning order of the imminence of war was received at the Highland Division's HQ on 29 July 1914, and the order to mobilise was received at 17.35 on Tuesday 4 August 1914.
+A warning order of the imminence of war was received at the Highland Division's HQ on 29 July 1914, and the order to mobilise was received at 17.35 on Tuesday, 4 August 1914.
 Mobilisation began the following day at unit drill halls.
-On 12 August the division was ordered to concentrate at Bedford and entrainment began on 15 August.
+On 12 August, the division was ordered to concentrate at Bedford and entrainment began on 15 August.
 Concentration was completed by 17 August and the division formed part of First Army (Home Forces) in Central Force.

-On the outbreak of war, units of the Territorial Force were invited to volunteer for Overseas Service: the majority of men in every unit of the Lowland Division did so.
-On 15 August the WO issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
-Then on 31 August the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
+On the outbreak of war, units of the Territorial Force were invited to volunteer for Overseas Service: the majority of men in every unit of the Highland Division did so.
+On 15 August, the WO issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
+Then, on 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
-In this way duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.
+In this way, duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.

 1/I Highland Brigade

-During the winter of 1914–15 the 1st Line units underwent war training, and a number left to join the British Expeditionary Force (BEF) on the Western Front.
+During the winter of 1914–15, the 1st Line units underwent war training, and a number left to join the British Expeditionary Force (BEF) on the Western Front.
 The division was warned for overseas service on 13 April and on 3 May it crossed to France, the artillery embarking at Southampton for Le Havre.
 The Highland Division completed its concentration at Lillers, Busnes and Robecq by 6 May and on 12 May it was officially numbered as the 51st (Highland) Division.